darco31/Tuneshack/README.md

 * The users of the site will be able to view posts made by all but only create , update and delete posts made by themselves once they have signed up and logged in.
 Once logged out they will only be able to comment and read posts.
 Users will be limited to their own content for any updates or removals.

 ## User Stories

+### Sign Up

+* As a Site User I can sign up to the app so that I can login and make posts and comment/like other posts

+### Delete Posts

+* As a User I can delete my posts so that they can be removed if required

+### Edit a post

+* As a User I can delete my posts so that they can be removed if required

+### View a post

+* As a User I can view and click on posts so that I can read through them weather logged in or logged out

+### Like/unlike posts

+* As a User I can **like and unlike posts ** so that there is site interaction

+### Manage Posts

+* As a site owner I can manage users and their posts so that I can manage content if required

+### Make comments

+* As a user I can make comments so that give feedback to other posts

 # Features